 I’ve been needing a new shower curtain for a long time, but I couldn’t find what I wanted for the price I wanted to pay.
 I recently updated my duvet cover for my bed, and the old cover was a Pottery Barn one that I got on eBay.
 I loved it, and it matches my master bath perfectly, so I decided to cut it up and turn it into my shower curtain.
 I can’t believe how easy it was!
 And cheap–total cost $0.
 Love that.
 Here’s how to take a bed sheet (or duvet cover) and make your own custom shower curtain.

-Supplies To Make a Shower Curtain From a Bed Sheet:
+Make a Shower Curtain From a Bed Sheet

 - Bed sheet or duvet cover